 The Finance Dublin Debt Clock of Ireland

-See the Republic of Ireland's national debt mount up, a measure of the legacy the Irish Government is in the process of bequeathing to the children of Ireland:
+The Republic of Ireland's national debt, a measure of the legacy the Government bequeaths to the children of Ireland:

 The key to a country's economic recovery and the restoration of financial normalcy is the stabilisation of the National Debt.
 The national debt rises if the Government spends more than it takes in, mostly in the form of taxes.
 If the Government balances its books, like most households, the national debt stops rising.

 As long as a country's debt as percentage of its GNP and GDP remains on a rising trajectory, its economic prospects are worsening.
 However the Finance Dublin Debt Clock is rising at a slower rate than in 2010-2013, and this is bolstered by improvements in GNP growth and Government finances, with debt as a percentage of national income rising at a diminishing rate.

 Nevertheless, Ireland's national debt (2014) still lay on an upwards trajectory, primarily because of the low relative productivity of Ireland's high levels of public expenditure, alongside a market-competitive private and FDI sector as evidenced by the Irish private sector's high rankings in many world competitiveness indexes, such as those of the World Bank, and others.